 Located at the Eastern gate of the monastery, the restaurant is famous for its Chinese and Tibetan delicacies.

 Entertainment / Nightlife

 Among all the entertainment and nightlife in Tsedang, Tibetan Opera and Choshio Dance distinguish themselves by their visual enjoyment and entertainment value.

 Tibetan opera, simple but passionate, is highly regarded as "the living fossil of traditional Tibetan culture".
-It is hard to believe that Tibetan Opera dates back to more than a century ago, even some 400 years longer than Beijing Opera.
-Well-trained performers present the ancient art form by the distinctive masks, dancing, chants, and narration.
+It is hard to believe that the Tibetan Opera dates back more than a century, even some 400 years longer than the Beijing Opera.
+Well-trained performers present the ancient art form by distinctive masks, dancing, chants, and narration.
 And the majority of the repertoires are based on Tibetan history, through which tourists will get a deeper understanding of its culture.

 Money and Currency Exchange